WilliDieEnte/BetterBlocklist/README.md

 <b>Better Blocklist</b> is a collection of powerful and customizable DNS Blocklists against Ads, Tracking and privacy harming Services.
 Updated regularly with support for Pi-Hole, AdGuard(-Home), uBlock Origin and host Files.

-Please contribute if you have any suggestion by <a href="https://github.com/WilliDieEnte/BetterBlocklist/issues">opening an Issue</a>.
+Please contribute if you have any suggestions by <a href="https://github.com/WilliDieEnte/BetterBlocklist/issues">opening an Issue</a>.

 > [!IMPORTANT]
 > ### Please note that the lists are not hosted on GitHub and therefore no activity is shown in this Repository, although they are getting updated daily :)

 # Details
 A collection of Blocklists for various Purposes.
-<br>In comparison to other lists which are all or nothing, you can exactly choose what you want to block.
+<br>In comparison to other lists, which are all or nothing, you can exactly choose what you want to block.
 <br>If you find something in a list that you believe is a mistake or breaks functionality, please contact me.
 <br>The same goes for unblocked subdomains of blocked root domains, please let me know, so I can add it properly.
 <br>These Blocklists are <b>compatible with all devices</b>, regardless of the OS, <b>speed up Page Loading</b>, let pages look cleaner, <b>remove most Ads</b>, <b>enhance Privacy</b>, <b>lower bandwidth, CPU, memory and battery usage</b>.